oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 * (C) Authorization server of Domain A processes the request and, if federation with Domain B is allowed returns an authorization grant.

-* (D) The client uses receive authorization grant to perform an asseration at the authorization server of Domain B. See [Assertion](#assertion).
+* (D) The client uses receive authorization grant to perform an assertion at the authorization server of Domain B. See [Assertion](#assertion).

 * (E) Authorization server of Domain B validates the authorization grant and returns an access token.